 The Evolution Deceit

-Allah tests every human being in this world.
+God tests every human being in this world.
 And according to the morals and faith people show in this world, He determines where their real life will be lived, either Hell or Heaven.
-This test, which Allah has created for His subjects, is extremely easy and comfortable.
-As mentioned earlier, the duty of the individual is to live the life that Allah wishes, one which brings happiness and peace in this world too.
-In this test, Allah has created satan as a negative force against faith.
-As Allah mentions in His verses, by insinuating unfounded suspicions into people's thoughts, by suggesting faithlessness, or through other peoples actions and speeches, satan tries to divert people from religion, from Allah's commands, and good morals.
+This test which God has created for His subjects, is extremely easy and comfortable.
+The duty of the individual is to live the life that God wishes, one which brings happiness and peace in this world too.
+In this test, God has created satan as a negative force against faith.
+As God mentions in His verses, by insinuating unfounded suspicions into people's thoughts, by suggesting faithlessness, or through other peoples actions and speechs, satan tries to divert people from religion, from God's commands, and good morals.
 To achieve this he tries every possible method and sets up many different traps for people.
-The fact that satan is the enemy of human beings is stated in one of the verses:
+The fact that satan is the enemy of human beings is mentioned in one of the verses:

-In another verse Allah informs that satan has no independent will:
+Another verse mentions that satan has no independent will:

-In spite of this, the destiny of those people who respond to satan's calls and befriend him is thus explained:
+In spite of this, the fate of those people who respond to satan's calls and befriend him is thus explained:

 “He led me astray from the Reminder after it came to me.” satan always leaves man in the lurch.
 (Surat al-Furqan, 29)2009-01-29 21:56:02